May-oK/DataVisualization/README.md

 QSS20 Problem Sets:
-Problem Set 1 and Problem Set 2 focuses more on using Pandas in Python; Problem Set 3 focuses on regax in Python and Problem Set 4 focuses on topic modelling and sentimental analysis.
+Some data cleaning work I've done in my QSS20 Modern Statistical Computing class.
+Problem Set 1 focuses more on using Pandas in Python and Problem Set 4 focuses on topic modelling and sentimental analysis.